victor-cody/victor-cody/README.md

 - 👯 I’m looking to collaborate/build on projects, and technical writing gigs

-- 📫 you can emaill me at [vickyikechukwu13@gmail.com](mailto:vickyikechukwu13@gmail.com) or drop me a dm on [Twitter](https://twitter.com/Victor_codejs)

 - ⚡ Fun fact: I watch animes a lot like a whole lot 🚶‍♂️🚶‍♂️

 I'm currently looking for new opportunities, so my inbox is always open.
-Have a question? or do you just want to say hi? feel free to drop me a DM. 🤗

 ### 🛠 &nbsp; Tech Stack